franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 With the data in hand, the exploration and **analysis** phase begins.
 This step involves applying network analysis techniques to uncover hidden patterns, clusters, or dependencies within the network.
 Finally, the findings are brought together in the **interpretation and presentation** stage, where results are visualized and communicated to provide actionable insights or conclusions.

+## Challenges in Network Data

+Analyzing network data presents several challenges:

+- **High Dimensionality**: Networks can have millions of nodes and edges, making computational analysis difficult.
+- **Data Sparsity**: Despite their large size, most nodes in a real-world network may not be directly connected.
+- **Dynamic Networks**: Networks change over time, and algorithms need to account for these changes.
+- **Heterogeneous Networks**: Some networks include multiple types of nodes and edges, adding complexity to their analysis.